 This is a tune - 'Still from man to God eternal' - that your sopranos can use while everyone else sings (and the organist plays) the Howells arrangement as written.
 A true 'discantus' - a song opposite another song.

-The harmonized versions of MICHAEL - both of them - have been sent to my private repository for personal use and study, awaiting Jan 1 2034, when the copyright expires.
-You'll have to make do with any bootleg copies that may be floating around out there.
+Reharmonized versions of MICHAEL - two of them - have been sent to my private repository for personal use and study, awaiting Jan 1 2031, when the copyright expires.

 Still from earth to God eternal sacrifice of praise be done,